ONSdigital/ons-poc-data/README.md

 Scripts to generate some data for a proof-of-concept data API based around Mongodb.

-The scripts currently work with the Producer Price Index (PPI) dataset, generating a directory of JSON files that can be loaded into a MongoDb instance
+The scripts currently work with the Producer Price Index (PPI) data, generating a directory of JSON files that can be loaded into a MongoDb instance

 ##Installation